SomeDudeOnThisPage/TUDA-InteractionVR-Blog/content/post/02-Locomotion-I/index.md

 |:--:|
 | **Angles:** This image gives a reference to which angle relates to which head movement.
 These naming conventions will be used for all further discussions. |

->{{% fa sticky %}} **Note:** Whenever I talk about 'normalized' angles now, I mean angles transformed into the range of [-180°,180°) with any given deadzone.
+>**Note:** Whenever I talk about 'normalized' angles now, I mean angles transformed into the range of [-180°,180°) with any given deadzone.
 A 'native' angle describes an angle before normalization.

 We also want a 'deadzone', i.e. an angle around 0°, in which a native angle of less than the deadzone value results in a normalized angle of 0°.